 - Bixby, Alexa, Google Assistant support

 The Samsung Q80T (QE55Q80T) sits beneath the flagship Q90T/Q95T in the Korean giant’s 2020 4K QLED range.
-It retains a number of features found in its more premium sibling, but its main asset is that it does so at a more affordable price.
+It retains several features found in the Q95T, but its main asset is that it does so at a more affordable price.

 We reviewed the 65-inch earlier in 2020 and gave that five stars, revelling in its punchy HDR performance and excellent gaming performance.
 Can we expect more of the same with the 55-inch model?